Terriao/OpenJND/README.md

 ### 5.5 Liu et al.

-> **Decomposition era** · TV-based edge/texture separation
+> **Decomposition era** · edge / texture separation
 > 🔗 Subproject: <https://github.com/Terriao/OpenJND/tree/main/Liu%20et%20al>

 Earlier contrast-masking estimators tend to lump strong gradients into a single "high-frequency" bucket, so textured regions are routinely *misclassified as edges* and assigned an artificially low budget.
-Liu et al. propose a clean fix: split the image into a **structural component** (used for edge masking) and a **textural component** (used for texture masking) via **total-variation decomposition**, then estimate the two masking terms from the two components independently.
+Liu et al. propose a clean fix: split the image into a **structural component** (used for edge masking) and a **textural component** (used for texture masking), then estimate the two masking terms from the two components independently and combine them with `W_e = 0.7`, `W_t = 1.4` so that texture masking weighs heavier than edge masking.

-Behaviour: textures recover their rightful, generous JND budget; edges remain protected.
-The cost is a non-trivial decomposition step — see the runtime section for how each language port handles it.
+Behaviour: textures recover their rightful, larger JND budget; edges remain protected.
+The cost is a non-trivial decomposition step — the MATLAB reference uses Wotao Yin's TV-L¹ parametric-max-flow solver (Windows-pre-compiled `.mexw64`); the Python port substitutes a Gaussian-blur surrogate to keep the dependency footprint small.

 ```bibtex
 @article{liu2010just,